weavr-io/onvirtual.cards/README.md

 - **Proxy**: A lightweight back-end (Nginx proxy) used to hide sensitive application data

 # Configuration
 1. Copy .env.example file to a new .env file in the project root and fill in the correct environment variables.
-These values are available upon setting an Innovator integration with the Weavr Platform.
+These values are available upon setting an Innovator integration with the Weavr Platform (https://docs.weavr.io/docs/step-by-step/).
 For this application, you must choose the *Business Purchasing* payment model.
 Note that BASE_URL points to the proxy server (Dockerfile-proxy) while BASE_URL_SCRIPT should point to the Weavr **Build** environment.
 The CONSUMER variables can be ignored.
 2. Copy .proxy.conf.example to .proxy.conf file in the project root.
-Replace ${SECRET_KEY} with the secret key value in the Innovator Portal.
+Replace ${SECRET_KEY} with the **API Key** value in the Innovator Portal API Credentials.

 # Running the App